microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 An Azure subscription is necessary to [apply for Azure OpenAI access](https://aka.ms/oaiapply).
 We recommend applying as early as possible as processing times will vary, sometimes taking more than several business days.

-## Setup environment
+### Setup Development Environment

+You will need a set of developer tools to work with the sample application for this hack.

-You can either use Github Codespaces or your local workstation.
+You can use GitHub Codespaces where we have a pre-configured development environment set up and ready to go for you, or you can setup the developer tools on your local workstation.

+A GitHub Codespace is a development environment that is hosted in the cloud that you access via a browser.
+All of the pre-requisite developer tools for this hack are pre-installed and available in the codespace.

 - [Use GitHub Codespaces](#use-github-codespaces)
 - [Use Local Workstation](#use-local-workstation)

+**NOTE:** We highly recommend using GitHub Codespaces to make it easier to complete this hack.

-### Github Codespaces
+#### Use Github Codespaces

-We will be using Github Codespaces for this hack.
-A GitHub Codespace is a development environment that is hosted in the cloud that you access via a browser.
-All of the pre-requisite developer tools for this hack are pre-installed and available in the codespace.

 You must have a GitHub account to use GitHub Codespaces.
 If you do not have a GitHub account, you can [Sign Up Here](https://github.com/signup).